 Using a smaller motor connected to gears or a belt will always result in loss of force feedback detail.
 There is no escaping this.

 Direct drive wheel bases are the only types of wheel base which produce a true 1:1 force feedback.
-In comparison gear driven and belt driven wheel bases can have a ratio of 20:1.
-Therefor a direct drive racing wheel will always produce more detail in the level of force feedback.
+In comparison, gear-driven and belt driven wheel bases can have a ratio of 20:1.
+Therefore a direct drive racing wheel will always produce more detail in the level of force feedback.

-The Logitech G29 is the successor to the ever popular G27.
-This series of racing wheel has become a staple in the first time sim racers arsenal, and is often the go to frist sim racing product.
+The Logitech G923 is the successor to the ever-popular G27 and is a reworked version of the G29.
+This series of racing wheel has become a staple in the first time sim racers arsenal and is often the go-to first sim racing product.